tc39/notes/es7/2017-01/jan-24.md

 DH: I'm not sure that's accurate.
 It doesn't matter what the error message said, It's that they got the error after the super ran and din't know ecma backwards and forwards.
 Nobody should be expected to memorize these semantics.
 Their experience was the constructor ran, but i got an error saying it couldn't run.
 It's one of those up is down kind of experiences where you question yoru grasp of basic logic.
 It doesn't matter what the error messages says, the confusion you draw is that you are both running and not running this

-JL: I think you could word it properly, this rebinding attempt, this or that
+JLZ: I think you could word it properly, this rebinding attempt, this or that

 DH: That's true, I guess you could say you could make it clear that wafter we ran it a second time we realized we ran it a second time